 Almost every portrayal of doctors depicts them to be unequivocally good, and many people believe this portrayal.
 However, this belief has been under scrutiny recently.
-In light of the recent case against Dr. Larry Nasser, physicians and patients have started to focus their attention on doctors who sexually abuse patients and investigate the outcomes of these crimes, and the results are nothing short of disheartening.
+In light of the recent case against Dr. Larry Nassar, physicians and patients have started to focus their attention on doctors who sexually abuse patients and investigate the outcomes of these crimes.
+The results are nothing short of disheartening.

 - Dr. Altaf Saadi, neurologist and former sexual assault crisis line worker

-- Danny Robbins, investigative reporter for Atlanta Journal-Constitution
+- Danny Robbins, investigative reporter at The Atlanta Journal-Constitution

 Links for more info:

 - Altaf Saadi, MD – Huffington Post contributor